 Every area in Belize is a little different.
 Building a network with other expats or foreigners is essential for advice and direction.
 Unfortunately, there are almost no expats in my area, so I often have to learn the hard way.
 Not to mention a Belizean’s reputation with expats has little to do with their ability to work within the community.
 Meaning there is very little downside for someone to take advantage of you, as it doesn’t hurt their local reputation at all, especially when there is no other expat business to lose.

-Isolation in the jungle
+Isolation in Belize jungle living

 Emergency leave from Belize